 The Lakshman Jhula is one of the revolutionary & innovative bridges in India.
 It is basically a motorable suspension bridge that connects two Garhwal Range districts with tensile strength and resilient load carriage capacity.
 Lakshman Jhula is the first suspension bridge in Uttar Pradesh and one of the iconic constructions in Rishikesh, the spiritual tourism destination in Uttarakhand.
 The Lakshman Jhula suspension bridge is about 450 ft above the thunderously flowing river Ganges and it joins the Tapovan town of Teri Garhwal with Jonk town of Pauri Garhwal districts.
 Tourists can enjoy the sway of the bridge in the howling mountain airs and feel the adrenaline pumping within.

 The bridge is cemented however you can still feel turbulence. best times are early mornings and late nights.
 Visitors can experience the feeling of being alone if one stands in the centre of the bridge and watching river ganga is very thrilling and divine experience.
 Travelers can also buy fish foods to feed the fishes of river Ganga from the Lakshman Jhula and don't miss a rafting tour by boat on the holy Ganga and have a swim with the Ganga.
 The brother of the Lakshman Jhula bridge, the Ram Jhula is located just about 2 kilometers down the Ganges flow-stream.

-Lakshman jhula is about 15 kms away from Rishikesh city center and about 34 kms away from Haridwar.
+Near the Lakshman Jhula, there are enough restaurants, bakery's, and plenty of shops.
+Lakshman jhula is about 15 KM away from Rishikesh city center and about 34 KM away from Haridwar.